 These headphones have some pretty good sound considering their price range.
 They aren’t going to give you incredible clarity for mixing or mastering, but they sound pretty good for casual listening and can also be used for studio purposes such as tracking.

-The highs come through pretty nicely after a short period of burn in.
-When brand new, these can sound kind of dead in the high range, so give them some time if you aren’t a fan of the highs at first.
+The highs have a good presence and clarity.
+When brand new, these can sound kind of dead in the high range, so give them some time to burn in if you aren’t a fan of the highs at first.

-The mids aren’t as pronounced as other AKG headphones and aren’t as clear as some might expect.
+The mids aren’t as pronounced as other AKG headphones.
 It almost makes it feel like the mids can be subdued in the mix depending on what you might be listening to.
+Vocals can feel less present and other instruments that sit in the mid range can sound subdued.
+The clarity in the mid range is also lacking as a result.

 Closed Back Design

-The closed back design of these headphones actually provides a nice amount of noise attenuation.
-While they are only passive in regards to noise cancelling, they do a pretty good job of cutting out room noise and other people talking.
-These qualities can make them a good pick for electronic drummers.
+The closed back design of these headphones provides some noise attenuation but it’s not the greatest.
+While they are only passive in regards to noise cancelling, they can do a decent job of cutting out room noise and other people talking depending on if you can get a good seal with the ear cups.

 Comfort